WilvanBil/NationalRegisterNumber/README.md

 # National Register Number
 National Register Number is a package that can generate and validate Belgian national register numbers.
+The logic is based on [Official Documentation by the Belgian Government](https://www.ibz.rrn.fgov.be/fileadmin/user_upload/nl/rr/instructies/IT-lijst/IT000_Rijksregisternummer.pdf)

 ## Installation
 TODO